 Supports lymphatic drainage

 Dry brushing increases the flow of lymph fluid for an invigorating detox.
 The lymph is our body’s natural waste management system, removing cellular waste and toxins from the cells and tissues.
 This natural cellular detox process responds best to lighter touch massage or manipulation, as the lymph system operates very superficially (close to the surface of the skin).
 That’s why dry brushing is encouraged to be used with gentle brush strokes.
 The lymph brushing direction, moving from the feet up, guides the fluid towards major lymph junctions like lymph nodes in the groin and clavicle.
 These dry brushing techniques support the proper flow for lymphatic drainage and detox that keep skin glowing.
 Don’t forget to drink plenty of water to keep flushing the system after dry brushing.

 The stiff natural bristles of a dry brush make it the perfect exfoliating tool to remove dead skin.
 Lightly brushing the skin increases cellular turnover by sloughing off dead skin cells, as well as any dirt or impurities at the surface of the skin, revealing smooth skin underneath.
 This exfoliation leaves skin soft and prepares the skin to better absorb your favorite body oil or lotion for a radiant finish.

 The Best Time to Dry Brush

 Because body brushing is most effective on bare skin, we’ve found that the best time to dry brush is just before taking a shower.
 And while we love dry brushing for almost everyone, if you have extremely sensitive skin or inflamed skin like eczema or psoriasis, this may not be the right ritual for you.

 Ready to try dry brushing?
-Check out our step-by-step guide on the best way to dry brush for glowing skin!
+Check out our step-by-step dry brushing guide on the best way to get glowing skin, and see the benefits for yourself!